 Yellowfin are highly sought after by both sport and commercial fishermen.
 They’re powerful, put up an incredible fight, and are one of the best tasting fish on the planet.
 They range from 10 – 15 lbs. for juveniles, sometimes called ‘footballs’, up to 200 lbs. or more for mature adult fish.

 Depending on your location, Yellowfin can vary significantly in terms of size and weight.
 In California, most Yellowfin taken weigh between 30 and 50 pounds, but 200-pound fish are occasionally caught.
-This means you’ll need to match your reel and tackle to the size Yellowfin you’re targeting.
+This means you’ll need to match your tuna jigging rod, reed, and tackle to the size of Yellowfin you’re targeting.

 Bluefin is another highly sought after tuna species, and grow significantly larger than their Yellowfin cousins.
 Fully grown adult Bluefin typically weigh in the 500-pound range, but fish over 1000 pounds have been caught.

-When you’re targeting Bluefin, you’ll want to beef up your tackle and reel to match their size.
+When you’re targeting Bluefin, you’ll want to beef up your tackle and tuna jigging rod to match their size.
 Generally the largest reel sizes with 50 lbs+ max drag work well for Bluefin, although juvenile Bluefin can be caught on lighter tackle and reels.